-iPad Program
+iPad Program:

 Bishop Alemany proudly implemented a one-to-one iPad program for all students and faculty in 2013-2014.
 Every student is required to have an iPad to attend Bishop Alemany High School.
-It is recommended that the iPad should be at least 5th generation (iPad Air) with a minimum 32GB of storage.
-Please visit alemany.org/ipad for complete details.
+It is recommended that the iPad should be at least 5th generation (iPad air) with a minimum 32GB of storage.
+The iPad information may need to be updated.
+Per our school website students can also use MacBooks.
+The following is taken from the iPad Program, Alemany Device Requirements.